Keyboard shortcuts

 });

-Now we are ready to create a Speech client with our mock.
+Now, create a Speech client with the mock.

 let client = speech::client::Speech::from_stub(mock);